sulrich/capirca/doc/arista_tp.md

-Arista Traffic-Policy Rendering Notes
+# Arista Traffic-Policy Use Notes

-## supported tokens
+# supported tokens

 The following tokens are supported:
  - `action`